 CPCA Compensation and Benefits Survey

 The CPCA Compensation and Benefits/Salary Survey is conducted annually online to provide information in detail on compensation structures for executive, clinical, and administrative positions for California’s primary care clinics.
 It allows for regional and statewide comparisons of compensation levels and benefit policies of California’s community health centers (CHCs) serving uninsured and underinsured populations throughout the state.
 CPCA partnered with Gallagher Benefit Services, Inc. to provide support in the development of CPCA’s annual salary survey.
 Health centers that participate receive a complimentary copy of the statewide report, in addition to an individual report that shows their compensation data compared to the whole sample and their region.
-The statewide report is available online here for purchase by non-participants.
+The Statewide report is available on the CPCA Store for purchase by non-participants.

 Health Center Careers